 I want my dog to get socialization.
 What are my options?

-All our programs involve some socialization.
+All of our programs involve some socialization.
 We find socializing, playing, and sniffing around are great ways to destress and dispel any frustration your pup might have during training.
-It’s a great mental break for them!
+To minimize leash frustration concerns, majority of our adult classes are on-leash and we do offer a social hour to teach appropriate social skills and gain off-leash reliability.
 We offer group classes and day school options, which are both great for socializing your dog!